 Swarm of multiple co-operative and autonomous low-cost robots for search and rescue

-You will join the internationally recognised researchers in the Department of Electronic and Electrical Engineering.
 Search and rescue (SAR) services work with extreme caution in a disaster scene as unstable rubble are dangerous for the potential survivors and the rescue workers.
-To reduce the risk SAR robots have been being used at various capacity.
-However, the robots that are used are expensive and have limited functions and relies primary on an operator.
+To reduce the risk SAR robots have been being used in various capacities.
+However, the robots that are used are expensive and have limited functions and rely primarily on an operator.

 Thus, this project aims to develop a swarm of multiple co-operative and autonomous low-cost search and rescue robots.

-Applicants will be required to demonstrate their strong programming skills and experience in robotics (design, modelling, control, and experiments), machine vision and machine learning algorithms.
-CAD software skills such as Solidworks or equivalent are desirable.
-You should be highly motivated, able to work independently as well as in a team, collaborate with others and have good communication skills.
+The applicant will be required to demonstrate his/her strong programming skills and experience in robotics (experimental, modelling and/or analytical experience), machine vision and machine learning algorithms, and CAD software such as Solidworks or equivalent.
+The applicant should be highly motivated, able to work independently as well as in a team, collaborate with others and have good communication skills.

 How to apply